d3vilh/openvpn-ui/README.md

 <img src="https://github.com/d3vilh/openvpn-ui/blob/main/docs/images/OpenVPN-UI-Logs.png" alt="OpenVPN-UI Logs screen" width="1000" border="1" />

-## Дякую and Kudos to the original author
+## Дякую and Kudos to the initiator of this project

-Kudos to @adamwalach for development of the original [OpenVPN-WEB-UI](https://github.com/adamwalach/openvpn-web-ui) project which was used as foundation for this project.
+Kudos to @adamwalach for development of the original [OpenVPN-WEB-UI](https://github.com/adamwalach/openvpn-web-ui) project which was used as solid foundation for OpenVPN UI.

 <a href="https://www.buymeacoffee.com/d3vilh" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="51" width="217"></a>